 There are two ways to combine LRAP with the federal program.
-It is highly recommended that all students consider consolidating their federal loan through the Direct Loan Consolidation Program and enter IDR at the start of participation in the Columbia Law School LRAP in order to avail themselves of the option to use the federal program now or in future years.
+It is recommended that graduates consider consolidating their non-Direct federal loans (FFELP/Perkins) through the Direct Loan Consolidation Program and enter IDR at the start of participation in the Columbia Law School LRAP in order to avail themselves of the option to use the federal program now or in future years.